 Parameters Description Enable Trigger Port Enable the Special Application function.
 Trigger Port This is the out going (Outbound) range of port numbers for this particular application Trigger Type Select whether the outbound port protocol is "TCP", "UDP" or both.
-Public Port Enter the In-coming (Inbound) port or port range for the application (e.g. 2300-2400, 47624) Note : Individual port numbers are separated by a comma (e.g. 47624, 5775, 6541 etc.).
-To input a port range use a "dash" to separate the two port number range (e.g. 2300-2400) Public Type Select the Inbound port protocol type: "TCP", "UDP" or both multiple connections.
+Public Port Enter the In-coming (Inbound) port or port range for this type of application (e.g. 2300-2400, 47624) Note : Individual port numbers are separated by a comma (e.g. 47624, 5775, 6541 etc.).
+To input a port range use a "dash" to separate the two port number range (e.g. 2300-2400) Public Type Select the Inbound port protocol type: "TCP", "UDP" or both Comment The description of this setting.
+Popular applications This section lists the more popular applications that require multiple connections.
 Select an application from the Popular Applications selection.
-Once you have selected an application, select a location (1-10) in the Copy to selection box and then click the Copy to button.
-This will automatically list the Public Ports required for this popular application in the location (1-10)
+Once you have selected an application, click the Add button.
+This will automatically copy the Port Trigger information required for this popular application in into the input fields.
+Add Special Application Fill in the "Trigger Port", "Trigger Type", "Public Port", "Public Type", "Public Port" and "Comment" of the setting to be added and then click "Add".
+Then this Special

-Comment The description of this setting.